DataDog/terraform-provider-datadog/website/docs/r/logs_index.html.markdown

 * `name` - (Required) The name of the index.
 * `filter` - (Required) Logs filter.
   * `query` - (Required) Logs filter criteria.
 Only logs matching this filter criteria are considered for this index.
-* `exclusion_filter` - (Required) List of exclusion filter.
+* `exclusion_filter` - (Required) List of exclusion filters.
   * `filter` - (Required)
       * `query` - (Required) Only logs matching the filter criteria and the query of the parent index will be considered for this exclusion filter.
-      * `sample_rate` - (Optional, default = 0.0) the fraction of logs excluded by the exclusion filter, when active.
+      * `sample_rate` - (Optional, default = 0.0) The fraction of logs excluded by the exclusion filter, when active.
   * `name` - (Optional) The name of the exclusion filter.
   * `is_enabled` - (Optional, default = false) A boolean stating if the exclusion is active or not.

 ## Import

-The current datadog terraform provider version does not support the creation and deletion of index.
+The current Datadog Terraform provider version does not support the creation and deletion of indexes.
-To manage the existing indexes, do `terraform import <datadog_logs_index.name> <indexName>` to import them to terraform.
+To manage the existing indexes, do `terraform import <datadog_logs_index.name> <indexName>` to import them to Terraform.
+If you create a resource which does not match the name of any existing index, `terraform apply` will throw `Not Found` error code.

 ## Important Notes